IBM/IBMInclusiveITLanguage/README.md

 # IBMInclusiveITLanguage
-IBM’s contribution to Open Source and other   to make it language more inclusive
+IBM’s contribution to Open Source and other Industry efforts to make IT language more inclusive

-Open Sentencing Solution Starter
+## **Table of Contents**ts
-Table of Contents
+What IT Scope does this initiative cover?
-What is Open Sentencing?
+What Terms is IBM Replacing?
-How Tech Can Help
+What are your primary focus areas for inclusive language?
 Idea/Solution
 Users and Skills
 Browser Support